sirdog9001/EnduraBot/mkdocs/docs/classes.md

 ### check_connection()
 This method accepts no arguements.

 This method checks if a connection to the API can be successfully made.
-If the API returns back with a `status_code` JSON object the method will raise a `KeyError`.
+If the API returns back a `status_code` JSON object the method will raise a `KeyError`.

 ### get_title()
 This method accepts no arguements.